mustcodes/demirlogistics-tracker/README.md

 ## Functionality

-ETS2 Job Logger consists of wxWidgets based application and ETS2 plugin.
+Demir Logistics - Tracker consists of wxWidgets based application and ETS2 plugin.

 Plugin sends job related data to the application via websocket.
 Application then sends a POST request to the specified API URL when a new job is taken or a